0x4f53/subs/readme.md

 ##### Linux and macOS

-Simply run the `./install.sh` script (don't got the time to put this shit on ppa/dnf/aur/brew)
+Simply run the `./install.sh` script (don't got the time to put this shit on package managers)

 ```bash
 chmod +x install.sh